lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 2. There is a severe struggle for life.
 3. Therefore, there must be some variations that are useful to surviving that struggle (from 1 and 2).
 4. There is a strong principle of inheritance (i.e. offspring are likely to resemble their parents).
-5. If some variations are useful to surviving the struggle, and if there is a strong principle of inheritance, then useful variations will be preserved (from 3 and 4).
+5. Therefore, useful variations will be preserved (from 3 and 4).

 This is the basis for evolution by natural selection (Darwinian evolution).
 Given that none of the three premises (1, 2 and 4) can be questioned by a sane person, a disbelief in evolution is essentially a pro-active belief in an anti-evolutionary "force", in the sense that something is actively opposing evolution.
 Since there is no evidence to believe in such a force, even in the total absence of any evidence for evolution, it suggests that evolution is indeed happening.

 Of course in reality, there is ample observable evidence for evolution. *If* macroevolution can be observed, *and* we know of no means by which the mechanisms of neo-Darwinian evolution (mutation/selection/drift/gene flow) can stop, *and* we have consilient evidence indicating continuation of the process back through time, *and* there is no reason to believe any contrary explanations (e.g. intelligent design/creationism), *then* the methodologically naturalistic, parsimonious, evidence-driven conclusion follows.

-Direct observations are not the *best evidence* of evolution as a whole.
-Direct observation is just one line of inquiry: the other lines serve to justify and corroborate the extrapolation of those observations through deep time, synthesising the theory of evolution as we know it.
+Direct observations are not the *best evidence* of evolution as a whole: they do not lead directly to the most profound conclusion of evolution, which is universal common descent of all life.
+Direct observation is just one line of inquiry: the other lines of evidence serve to justify and corroborate the extrapolation of those observations through deep time, synthesising the theory of evolution as we know it.

 ### Lizards with placentas